Isa Khan: Battle against Raghudev

 Isa continued his campaign against the Koch dynasty.
-He fought and defeated Raghudev, the king of Koch Hajo, who ruled from Sankosh river in the west to the Bhareli river in the east on the north bank of the Brahmaputra river and rival to Koch Bihar kingdom which gained prominence after the latter's annexation by Mughal empire.
-Isa successfully captured portions of Raghudev's territory as far as Rangamati and Goalpara.
-However, later Isa Khan and Raghudev formed an alliance against the threat of Mughal invasion.
+He fought and defeated Raghudev, the king of Koch Hajo, who ruled from Sankosh River in the west to the Bhareli River in the east on the north bank of the Brahmaputra River and rival to Koch Bihar kingdom which gained prominence after the latter's annexation by the Mughal empire.
+Isa captured portions of Raghudev's territory as far as Rangamati and Goalpara.
+However, later Isa Khan and Raghudev formed an alliance against the threat of a Mughal invasion.

 Battle against Durjan Singh

 On 17 March 1594, Man Singh was appointed the Subahdar of Bengal by Emperor Akbar.
 After establishing Rajmahal as the capital of Bengal, Man Singh set out on 9 December 1595 to wrest the East Bengal delta from Isa Khan.
 Isa was emboldened to resist the Mughals after he successfully sought alliance with Raghudev, his former enemy and Kedar Rai, Zamindar of Bhusna in Faridpur.
 In the clash that took place in August 1597, Isa became engaged in a battle against Mughal naval forces with the assistance of Masum Khan Kabuli, an ex-Mughal defector.
 At first Isa faced defeat with the Mughals attacking Katrabo, one of Isa's pargana and city.
 However, on 5 September, Durjan Singh was killed and the Mughal forces were defeated.
 Both the army and navy of the Mughal-Koch Bihar alliance were either routed or captured.

 It is recorded that in this clash, Isa personally fought Man Singh in a duel.
 However, the duel ended inconclusively when Isa Khan stopped fighting after Man Singh's sword broke.
-The noble gesture touched Man Singh and both men developed respect for each other which culminated into a friendship.
-Man Singh's respect for his rival was later made evident; when Isa sought to submit to the Mughal under a guarantee that it was wiser for Mughals not to incite a full invasion, Man Singh accompanied him to the Mughal court.
+The noble gesture touched Man Singh and both men developed respect for each other which culminated in a friendship.
+Man Singh's respect for his rival was later made evident; when Isa sought to submit to the Mughal under a guarantee that it was wiser for the Mughals not to incite a full invasion, Man Singh accompanied him to the Mughal court.